How Many Times Can a Listing Agent List a Property? Complete Guide to MLS Rules & Relisting Strategies

 How often can a property be listed before it’s considered manipulative?

-There’s no definitive number that automatically constitutes manipulation, but the intent behind relisting matters.
+There’s no definitive number that automatically constitutes manipulation, but the intent behind relisting matters significantly.
 If an agent repeatedly relists a property solely to reset DOM counters without making substantive changes or addressing underlying issues, this could be considered manipulative.
 Many MLS systems have implemented rules specifically to prevent this practice, requiring significant changes (typically price reductions of 10% or more) or waiting periods (often 30-90 days) before allowing a property to be relisted with a fresh DOM count.

 What alternatives exist to repeatedly relisting a property?